 After you've reviewed the sample rubrics, discuss the following:

 - What do you think of the different styles?

 - Do they meet your expectations of rubrics for the designated grade levels?
 Why, or why not?

 - Which one most closely suits your vision of what you will need?
 Why?

 A recent blog on Edutopia.org by Andrew Miller, "Tame the Beast: Tips for Designing and Using Rubrics," has some great advice for how to work with rubrics.

 There are many websites that offer free tools to generate your own rubrics, such as Rubistar.
-For additional rubric ideas and samples, visit the Assessment & Rubric Information page in Kathy Schrock's Guide for Educators at Discovery Education.
+For additional rubric ideas and samples, visit the Assessment & Rubric Information page in Kathy Schrock's Guide for Educators.
 The rubric section of the Authentic Assessment Toolbox, by Dr. Jon Mueller of North Central College, is also very thorough, with lots of tools and resources.

 You will find additional resources about rubrics in the Resources for Assessment section of this guide.

 Continue to the next section of the guide, Workshop Activities.Tips for downloading:

 PDF files can be viewed on a wide variety of platforms -- both as a browser plug-in or a stand-alone application -- with Adobe's free Acrobat Reader program.
 Click here to download the latest version of Adobe Reader.